-Checking it is always the best solution.
+Checking it out is always the best solution.

-Now, the question is, which one do you need?
+Now, the question is which one do you need?

 Other charges that may affect your home.